A robust version of Freiman's $3k-4$ Theorem and applications: A continuous analogue of Theorem

 For a measurable set $A \subset \R$ with finite Lebesgue measure $\lambda(A)$, we study the following quantity related to $C(A)$:

 \begin{theorem}[ Riesz-Sobolev Inequality] Let $f,g,h$ be three nonnegative functions on $ \R^{n}$.
 Then with

-we have $I(f,g,h) \le I(f^*, g^*, h^*)$, where $f^*, g^*, h^*$ are the corresponding symmetric - decreasing rearrangements of functions $f, g ,h$. \end{theorem} One can find a proof of the theorem in \cite[Chapter 3]{Lieb}.
-To apply the Riez- Sobolev inequality, we notice that $A^*$, the symmetric rearrangements of sets $A$ in our case are $I \subset \R$, the interval centred at the origin with $\lambda(I) = \lambda(A)$.
+we have $I(f,g,h) \le I(f^*, g^*, h^*)$, where $f^*, g^*, h^*$ are the corresponding symmetric - decreasing rearangement of functions $f, g ,h$. \end{theorem} One can find the proof in \cite[Chapter 3]{Lieb}.
+To apply the Riez- Sobolev inequality, we notice that $A^*$, the symmetric rearangement of the set $A$ in our case is $I \subset \R$, the interval centered at the origin with $\lambda(I) = \lambda(A)$.
 Thus,

 Using Theorem~\ref{carry}, we may deduce the following structure theorem for sets $A$ when the inequality~\eqref{eq:rs} is almost sharp.

 \begin{corollary} Let $A \subset \R$ be a measurable set with finite Lebesgue measure, and let $\ee \in (0,2^{-100})$.
 Assume that